Bren Ten: Bren Ten resurrection

 In 1986 after Dornaus & Dixon Enterprises Inc. closed, entrepreneur Richard Voit purchased all intellectual and certain physical assets from the bankruptcy courts and established The Bren Ten Corporation.
 This entity eventually became Peregrine Industries.
 Models included the Peregrine Falcon and Phoenix.
 Peregrine Industries, however, fell victim to the Savings and Loan scandals of the early 1990s and saw their lines of credit disappear.
-Consequently, while many Falcon and Phoenix 1st articles were produced for testing, none were launched.
+Consequently, while many Falcon and Phoenix 1st articles were produced for testing, none was launched.

 On February 1, 2008, Vltor Weapon Systems of Tucson, Arizona, announced that they would be resurrecting the Bren Ten with the launch of their Vltor Fortis pistol project.
 The blog hinted that the project would involve a more modern version of the Bren Ten design, but offered little other information.
 On July 27, 2009, Vltor announced they obtained the rights to use the Bren Ten name and "Circle X" logo for the production version of the Fortis project and intend to release the pistol as the Vltor Bren Ten in May 2010.
 In January 2015 the company released a letter stating that their efforts to produce the firearm had not met quality standards but that they were still committed to the project and predicted going into full production in 2016.
 However, as of 1 September 2017 no production guns are available and no projected release date is available from Vltor.

 On August 10, 2017, Elite Warrior Armament released pictures of a prototype of their version of the Bren Ten.
 On December 21, 2017, they began taking deposits with delivery anticipated late 2018.

 As of January 2021, no pistols have been produced due to continual "production delays".